bentmha/G4DARI/README.md

 Interface on MS Windows for GATE/GEANT4 dosimetry simulations using CT images.

 # **G4DARI** is a Windows interface for **GEANT4** designed to facilitate **Monte Carlo dosimetry simulations**.
 It simplifies the use of GEANT4 for radiation dosimetry applications on CT images, making simulation setup and data visualization easier.
 No programming or coding is required.
-All interactions with the inerface are performed via mouse clicks, selecting parameters, or filling in tabs like number of events and particle energy.
+All interactions with the interface are performed via mouse clicks, selecting parameters, or filling in tabs like number of events and particle energy.

 ## Demonstration Video
 Watch a short demonstration of G4DARI here: [(https://bntrk.ca/G4DARI-demo.mp4)](https://bntrk.ca/G4DARI-demo.mp4)